 Parameter Minimum Minimum recommended roaming QoS values

-Service IMS Voic е IMS Sign alling4 IMS Vide 0 Internet
+Service IMS Voic е IMS Signalling4 IMS Video Internet

 QCI 1 5 8 9

 ARP-PL 12 12 14 14

-ARP-PVI Disable 5 Enabled 5 Disable 5 Enabled 5 Enabled 5 Enabled 5
+ARP-PVI Disable Enabled Disable Enabled Enabled Enabled

-ARP-PCI Enabled5 Disable 5 Enabled 5 Disable 5 Enabled 5 Disable 5 Disable 5
+ARP-PCI Enabled5 Disable Enabled Disable Enabled Disable Disable

-MBR-UL 156 3
+MBR-UL 156

-MBR-DL 156 3
+MBR-DL 156

-GBR-UL 156 3
+GBR-UL 156

-GBR-DL 156 3
+GBR-DL 156

-Table 7 Roaming QoS values
+Table 16 Roaming QoS values

-Values not shown in the table are out-of-scope of this recommendation and should be agreed bilaterally between operators prior to use.
+Note 1: Values not shown in the table are out-of-scope of this recommendation and should beagreed bilaterally between operators prior to use.

-Values in this table are the values that an inbound operator at a minimum should support.
-If a lower value is requested for any parameter, it should be accepted (e.g. ARP-PL=14 has a lower priority than 12 hence it will be accepted for QCI=1).
+Note 2: Values in this table are the values that an inbound operator at a minimum should support for GBR and non-GBR bearers.
+If a lower priority is requested for any parameter, it should be accepted (e.g. ARP-PL=14 has a lower priority than 12 hence it will be accepted for QCI=1).
+If a higher priority is requested by HPMN, MME/S4-SGSN shall either apply the values received from HPMN or apply values as per roaming agreement or local configuration as per Section 7.2.2.

 Note 3: MBR and GBR settings (in kbps) are based on the highest values needed to support three concurrent streams of QCI1 voice for all codecs, profiles, and level in TS 26.114 Annex E. Currently, AMR-NB, RTT, AMR-WB, EVS 13.2, EVS 24.4 are covered.
 If more codecs are added in the future, this table needs to be updated.
+Using lower or higher values for MBR and GBR for IMS voice can result in not being able to establish an IMS voice call and complete failure of setting up commercial roaming.

-IMS signalling may include SIP signalling for IMS Voice, IMS Video, SMS over IP, and RCS services.
+Note 4: IMS signalling may include SIP signalling for IMS Voice, IMS Video, SMS over IP, and RCS services.

-.
-These are recommended PCI and PVI values; however, the bearer request should not be denied based on PCI or PVI; instead, the VPMN can change the requested PCI and/or PVI and accept the request.
+Note 5: These are recommended PCI and PVI values; however, the bearer request should not be denied based on PCI or PVI; instead, the VPMN can change the requested PCI and/or PVI and accept the request.
 PVI downgrade is used to change the HPMN Disabled request to Enabled in the VPMN while PCI downgrade is used to change the HPMN Enabled request to Disabled in the VPMN, and vice versa for PVI/PCI upgrade.